Kendal Castle

 Kendal Castle is a medieval fortification to the east of the town of Kendal, Cumbria, in northern England.
 The castle, which is atop a glacial drumlin, was built in the 13th century as the Caput baroniae for the Barony of Kendal.
 By the 15th century, the Parr family owned the castle.

 History

+The earliest reference to a castle at Kendal occurs in 1216 and might refer either to the surviving stone castle at Kendal or the older castle in the town, Castle Howe.